top of page

 About me

-I have been working as a coach for over a decade and have coached 850 people.
+I have been working as a coach for 15 years and have coached over 1000 people.
 The most common issue I help people with is confidence.
 Some of these lost confidence after workplace conflict and when they let go of the past they made remarkable recoveries.

 I spent much of my life holding onto resentments and didn’t realise how much this was holding me back.
 Going through the difficult but rewarding process of forgiveness made me happier and lighter and more present and loving and positive and generally nicer to be around.
-With injustices that I’ve made peace with, I can now remember them without knee jerk negativity.
-I haven’t forgotten the bad things but I now keep them in balance and this makes me more present and positive in my current relationships.
+With injustices that I’ve made peace with, I can now remember them without knee jerk negativity and keep them in balance.
+This makes me more present and positive in my current relationships.

 I am an EMCC senior accredited coach.
-I work for two unions helping people recover from workplace conflict, as well as executive coaching for a government department.
 My coaching approach is based on helping people overcome internal obstacles to giving their best.
 My previous careers were as a policy advisor and management consultant.

-My mission is to help people grow so they can freely and fully give their gifts to the world.
+My mission is to help people grow and heal so they can freely and fully give their gifts to the world.

-If you'd like to help someone recover their confidence please drop me a line
+If you'd like to recover your confidence please drop me a line

 Home: Contact